Graph Learning Under Partial Observability: Literature Survey

 Similar forms of asymptotic analysis were recently performed for {\em high-dimensional} graphical models with latent variables.
 In~\cite{AnandkumarTanHuangWillskyJMLR2012}, the focus is on Gaussian graphical models, and consistent graph learning is proved (along with a viable algorithmic solution) under an appropriate {\em local separation criterion}.
-In~\cite{AnandkumarValluvanAOS2013} results of consistent learning are instead provided for {\em locally-tree} graphs.
+In~\cite{AnandkumarValluvanAOS2013} results of consistent learning are instead provided for {\em locally tree-like} graphs.
 Graph learning under the so-termed ``{\em sparsity+low-rank}'' condition is examined in~\cite{ChandrasekaranParriloWillskyAOS2012}.
 Under this condition (where the observed subnetwork is sparse and the unobserved subnetwork is low-rank in an appropriate sense), it is proved that the graph and the amount of latent variables can be jointly estimated.
+Moreover, in~\cite{AnandkumarTanHuangWillskyJMLR2012,AnandkumarValluvanAOS2013,ChandrasekaranParriloWillskyAOS2012}, a detailed analysis of sample complexity is provided, which is especially relevant since these works focus on the {\em high-dimensional} setting where the number of samples can be smaller than the network size.
 In~\cite{BreslerBoltzmann}, a graphical model consisting of a ferromagnetic restricted Boltzmann machine with bounded degree is considered.
 It is shown that such class of graphical models can be effectively learned through the usage of a novel influence-maximization metric.

 However, classical graphical models (such as the ones used in the aforementioned references) do not assume that there are {\em signals} evolving over time at the network nodes.
-In contrast, classical graphical models assume a still picture of the network, where the data measured at the individual agents are modeled as random variables characterized by a certain joint distribution.
-The inter-agent statistical dependencies are encoded in the joint distribution through an underlying graph.
+In contrast, classical graphical models assume a still picture of the network, where the data measured at the individual nodes are modeled as random variables characterized by a certain joint distribution.
+The inter-node statistical dependencies are encoded in the joint distribution through an underlying graph.
 Under this framework, estimation of the graph from the data defined at the nodes is performed assuming that the inferential engine has access to i.i.d. samples of these data, and there is no model of the evolution of the data across time.